-KALI PHOS.-The principal remedy in this nervous disease.
+KALI PHOS.-'The principal remedy in this nervous disease.
 Nervous attacks from sudden and intense emotion.
 Hysteria, from passion, in the highly nervous.
 Hysterical fits of laughter and crying.
 Hysteria, with a feeling as of a ball rising in the throat.
+Look to the primary cause.